 - More awesome adventure books: The Best Canadian Adventure Books

 - I’ve written a few book reviews on this site.
 Read what I thought of Active Vancouver, The Glorious Mountains of Vancouver’s North Shore, and 105 Hikes in Southwestern BC.

 - Looking for more things to do from home?
 Why not view some Vancouver wildlife from your couch with this list of local wildlife webcams.

 - Want to learn more about women’s outdoor gear?
-Read these guides to the best outdoor clothing for women and the best outdoor gear for women.
+Read these guides to the best outdoor clothing for women, where to find women’s plus size hiking clothes, and the best outdoor gear for women.
 And then read my opinion about whether women’s specific gear is actually worth it, or if you can just buy unisex.